AI and TDD - A match that can work?

 Discussion

 So far, in academic research, the focus has been on how AI can assist in TDD workflows, experiments have been under controlled environments.
-Despite positive results with students in brownfield projects (Shihab et al., 2025), research has is still a way to go in order to support practitioners out there, that need to deal with existing code bases that are a spaghetti and hard to maintain.
+Despite positive results with students in brownfield projects (Shihab et al., 2025), research has a way to go in order to support practitioners out there, that need to deal with existing code bases that are a spaghetti and hard to maintain.
 From this point point of view, it makes even more urgent the need to use AI in creating the safety net that TDD does manually to support software evolution.
+Not only that, but also paying attention to the quality of the test code generated by AI, as it needs a human to ensure that the tests are meaningful and cover the necessary scenarios (Alves et al., 2025).

-Professional software development has for long being a team sports activity, dating back from the agile boom.
+Professional software development has for long being a team sports activity, dating back from the agile boom (Zuill & Meadows, 2022).
 Research suggests that developers read more code than write it (Hermans, 2021).
 Rather than prioritizing speed alone, LLM development should focus on fostering understandability, maintainability, and a sustainable pace.
 Achieving a task quickly is a beneficial consequence, but quality should remain a primary concern.
 Unless the game rules change.
-Is it possible to generate things quickly and avoid maintainence at all?
+Is it possible to generate things quickly and avoid maintenance at all?

 AI in TDD Workflows in practice

-Research has shown that AI can significantly reduce the time spent on writing tests and improve the overall quality of the codebase.
-In this article, we will delve into how AI can be effectively integrated into TDD workflows, providing practical examples and insights.
-Let’s explore how AI can be integrated into TDD workflows with practical examples, based on experiences I have had.
+In this section, we will delve into how AI can be effectively integrated into TDD workflows, providing practical examples and insights.
+Let’s explore how AI can be integrated into TDD workflows with practical examples, based on my experiences.

 ReactJs